minio/docs/source/administration/object-management/object-lifecycle-management.rst

 cloud storage solutions.
 MinIO manages retrieving tiered objects on-the-fly without any additional application-side logic.

-Use the :mc-cmd:`mc admin tier` command to create a remote target for tiering data to a supported Cloud Service Provider object storage.
+Use the :mc:`mc admin tier` command to create a remote target for tiering data to a supported Cloud Service Provider object storage.
 You can then use the :mc-cmd:`mc ilm add --transition-days` command to transition objects to the remote tier after a specified number of calendar days.